badeend/WASI-Networking/standard/network/Draft.md

     /// it may silently clamp the value or return an error.
     ///
     /// TODO: investigate how existing platforms handle invalid values.
+    ///     -> Windows allows any u32 value, all the way from 0 to u32::MAX.
     ///
     /// Similar to `sockopt(socket, SOL_SOCKET, SO_RCVBUF/SO_SNDBUF, ...)` in POSIX.
     ///